Railroads and Mining in Utah's Bingham Canyon

 Role of Electricity in the Utah Copper Enterprise

 Mining Congress Journal.
 May 1940, page 12

-(Note: some electrical equipment express their power ratings in kW, or kilowatts; and some are expressed in kVA, or kilo Volt Amperes.
+(Note: The power ratings of some electrical equipment are expressed in kW, or kilowatts; and some are expressed in kVA, or kilo Volt Amperes.
 Both values express power, but they are actually different. kVA is known as the "apparent power" of a particular circuit or electrical system.
 In direct current circuits, kVA is equal to kW, because voltage and current do not get out of phase.
 However, "apparent power" and "real power" (which is expressed as kW) may differ in alternating current circuits. kW is simply the amount of actual power that does valid work.
-Only fraction of kVA is accessible to do work, and the rest is an excess in the current.)
+Only a fraction of kVA is accessible to do work, and the rest is an excess in the current.)

 The methods of mining, purifying, and fabricating of copper are among the oldest of the arts, but, from the very beginning, inefficiencies were so obvious as to indicate continuous improvements in the crude appliances and methods of that early time.
 As new occurrences of copper ores were discovered and developed, and the metal became more plentiful, competition increased correspondingly, resulting in many notable and some startling betterments in practices, and, as in other progressive industrial pursuits, most advances in process required more motive power.

 Power Requirements for Mining, Transporting and Concentrating

 Power requirements of the Utah Copper Company may be roughly divided between digging-loading, transportation, and concentration of ore.

 The digging and loading operation at the open-cut mine at Bingham is performed by 29 electric shovels.
 Most are of the standard railway type, and the remainder are the full-revolving model, both using caterpillar traction.
 All shovels are equipped with 4-1/2-yard dippers.